Working with MCP Tools in EvoAgentX¶

 3.2 Accessing Tool Information¶

-# Loop through available tools
+# Loop through available toolkits

 for tool in tools: